Matt McQuinn Killed Trying to Protect Girlfriend in Movie Theater Shooting

 Matt McQuinn died trying to protect his girlfriend.

 As a gunman fired on moviegoers at an Aurora movie theater, McQuinn dove on top of Samantha Yowler.

 The 27-year-old Ohio native had moved to Colorado in November.

 McQuinn's stepfather, David Jackson, told the Dayton Daily News that McQuinn was a hero.

-Yowler was injured in the leg and is recovering in the hospital, a family spokesman said.
+Yowler was injured in the leg, a family spokesman said.